ubopod/ubo-hal/temperature/README.md

 2) Run `python3 temp-cpu.py`

 This shows the CPU temperature on the LCD display.
-It uses command `vcgencmd` command to get the CPU temperature.
+It uses command `vcgencmd measure_temp` command to get the CPU temperature.
 To learn more about this command, look at the manual: `man vcgencmd`

 ### Temperature sensor info